Level of Study

 Objectives and Content

 Within the course basic concepts, principles and methods in source-to-sink and sequence stratigraphy is presented.
 Processes and controls on sediment production, transport and deposition are presented and the subdivision of sequences into genetic units and which processes controls the sequence development through time.
 The principles are illustrated with examples and students will practice the methods in exercises including description and interpretation of cores from the Norwegian Shelf.

-- demonstrate basic knowledge of sequence stratigraphic concepts and methods both for carbonate and siliciclastic rocks
+- acquire basic knowledge about sequence stratigraphic concepts and methods for both siliciclastic and carbonate rocks

 - describe and analyze a sedimentary successions with focus on interpretation of sedimentary environments and sequence stratigraphy

-- assess which controls are instrumental for sediment production, transport and deposition as well as the stacking and geometry of sedimentary successions
+- assess which controls are instrumental for sediment production, transport and deposition as well as the stacking and geometry of sedimentary sequences